cosfer2804/FCDATA/README.md

 We used SQL to perform an initial exploratory analysis.
 We followed the proposed [questions](https://github.com/cosfer2804/FCDATA/blob/main/sql/sql%20analysis.sql) and then performed [random queries](https://github.com/cosfer2804/FCDATA/blob/main/sql/eda_queries.sql).

 ### Tableau
 Tableau is a visual analytics engine that makes it easier to create interactive visual analytics in the form of dashboards.
-The main use of tableau was to explore and understand our data.
+The main use of tableau was to visualize and deep dive in the data to find customer behaviour patterns.
 Check our [dashboard](https://public.tableau.com/app/profile/angela6850/viz/FCdataclassification/Dashboard?publish=yes).

 ### Python
 We divide the work done in python into two notebooks.